solomonkamanga/100-days-of-code/docs/round-2/log.md

 ## Day 79: August 11, 2020

 **Today's Progress:** Continued with PHP Object-Oriented Programming.
-Focused on object access control.
-[LinkedIn Learning](https://www.linkedin.com/learning).
+Focused on object access control [LinkedIn Learning](https://www.linkedin.com/learning).

 **Thoughts:** This course is a greater refresher for the concepts of object oriented programming.